bio-tools/pub2tools/docs/usage.rst

   --edam path/to/EDAM.owl --idf path/to/tf.idf --idf-stemmed \
   path/to/tf.stemmed.idf --biotools path/to/biotools.json \
   --pub path/to/pub.txt --db path/to/db.db
-  --fetcher-threads 16 --mapper-threads 8 --matches 5 ^C (Interrupted)
+  --fetcher-threads 16 --mapper-threads 8 ^C (Interrupted)
   # But for some reason, the -all command was interrupted.
 If this
   # happened during a step command (when all setup was already done),
   # then finishing the run can be done with the -resume command.
 The